Sirius198/go-sequence-length/README.md

 func sequenceLength(input []int) int {
 	ctr := 0
 	n := len(input)

-	sort.Ints(input)
+	// Sort the array in increasing order sort.Ints(input)

-	max := input[0]
+	// Get the maximum number of the array max := input[0]
 	for _, value := range input {
 		if value > max {